 Elyse Gustafson, IMS Executive Director writes: “Tati has been a joy to work with for the last 20 years.
 She is intuitive in her work, loves our members and wants to create something special for our community.
 Tati exemplifies that characteristics of a Carver Medal award winner.”

 Edsel A. Peña, IMS Executive Secretary writes: “Tati Howell is highly dedicated, very efficient, and continues to do an exceptional job as Editor of the IMS Bulletin and the IMS eNews.
 She also represents the Institute in a positive light in its events worldwide.
 She is a pleasure to work with and is truly deserving of the 2021 IMS Carver Medal.”

 Anirban DasGupta, IMS Bulletin Editor (2014-2016) writes: “Tati Howell is an institution and a glorious personality in the IMS.
-I would have been proud if I could be a small fraction of what she has been as a dedicated and selfless member of the entire profession.
-The IMS clock will probably stop if we didn’t have Tati.
-She is an exemplary person, anyway that one thinks of her.
+I would be proud to be as dedicated and selfless a member of the profession.
+The IMS clock would probably stop if we didn’t have Tati.
+She is an exemplary person, any way that one thinks of her.
 An epitome of sincerity, constancy, reliability and concern, Tati is a bright candle in the profession.
 I am very grateful that I know her.”